salesforce.com (NYSE:CRM) Price Target Raised to $300.00

-Several other equities research analysts have also recently weighed in on the company.
-Evercore ISI increased their price objective on salesforce.com from $290.00 to $300.00 and gave the stock an outperform rating in a report on Wednesday, June 30th.
-Zacks Investment Research cut salesforce.com from a hold rating to a sell rating and set a $273.00 target price for the company. in a research note on Wednesday.
-JPMorgan Chase & Co. set a $250.00 target price on salesforce.com and gave the company a buy rating in a research note on Friday, May 28th.
-Cowen restated a buy rating and issued a C$290.00 target price on shares of salesforce.com in a research note on Monday, August 23rd.
-Finally, Royal Bank of Canada restated a buy rating and issued a $290.00 target price on shares of salesforce.com in a research note on Thursday, June 3rd.
-One research analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-one have issued a buy rating and two have assigned a strong buy rating to the company. salesforce.com has an average rating of Buy and an average price target of $298.92.
+Other equities analysts have also recently issued research reports about the stock.
+Roth Capital upped their target price on shares of salesforce.com from $200.00 to $242.00 and gave the company a neutral rating in a research note on Thursday.
+Canaccord Genuity increased their price objective on shares of salesforce.com from $200.00 to $270.00 and gave the company a buy rating in a research report on Thursday.
+Truist lifted their target price on shares of salesforce.com from $287.00 to $300.00 and gave the stock a buy rating in a research report on Thursday.
+Evercore ISI increased their price target on salesforce.com from $290.00 to $300.00 and gave the company an outperform rating in a report on Wednesday, June 30th.
+Finally, Royal Bank of Canada restated a buy rating and issued a $290.00 price target on shares of salesforce.com in a research note on Thursday, June 3rd.
+One research analyst has rated the stock with a sell rating, eight have issued a hold rating, thirty-one have assigned a buy rating and two have issued a strong buy rating to the company’s stock.
+The stock presently has an average rating of Buy and an average target price of $298.92.

-In related news, insider Parker Harris sold 4,300 shares of salesforce.com stock in a transaction on Tuesday, August 24th.
-The stock was sold at an average price of $260.76, for a total transaction of $1,121,268.00.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, insider Srinivas Tallapragada sold 5,000 shares of salesforce.com stock in a transaction on Monday, June 7th.
-The shares were sold at an average price of $236.60, for a total value of $1,183,000.00.
-Following the transaction, the insider now owns 67,204 shares in the company, valued at $15,900,466.40.
-The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 637,781 shares of company stock worth $156,736,560.
-Company insiders own 4.10% of the company’s stock.
+In other salesforce.com news, CEO Marc Benioff sold 20,000 shares of the business’s stock in a transaction that occurred on Tuesday, August 24th.
+The stock was sold at an average price of $260.77, for a total transaction of $5,215,400.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CFO Amy E. Weaver sold 7,535 shares of salesforce.com stock in a transaction that occurred on Tuesday, June 1st.
+The stock was sold at an average price of $238.00, for a total value of $1,793,330.00.
+Insiders sold 637,781 shares of company stock worth $156,736,560 in the last three months.
+Insiders own 4.10% of the company’s stock.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in CRM.
-MBM Wealth Consultants LLC purchased a new position in salesforce.com during the first quarter valued at $25,000.
-Wealthcare Capital Management LLC purchased a new position in shares of salesforce.com in the first quarter valued at about $31,000.
-Atlas Private Wealth Advisors lifted its position in shares of salesforce.com by 115.3% in the second quarter.
-Atlas Private Wealth Advisors now owns 127 shares of the CRM provider’s stock valued at $31,000 after acquiring an additional 68 shares in the last quarter.
-Sage Financial Management Group Inc. purchased a new position in shares of salesforce.com in the first quarter valued at about $32,000.
-Finally, First PREMIER Bank purchased a new position in shares of salesforce.com in the second quarter valued at about $32,000.
-Institutional investors own 69.98% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Dimensional Fund Advisors LP raised its holdings in shares of salesforce.com by 4.4% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 1,398,114 shares of the CRM provider’s stock worth $311,123,000 after buying an additional 58,643 shares during the period.
+Robeco Institutional Asset Management B.V. grew its position in salesforce.com by 52.9% in the 1st quarter.
+Robeco Institutional Asset Management B.V. now owns 282,416 shares of the CRM provider’s stock valued at $59,835,000 after acquiring an additional 97,768 shares during the last quarter.
+GWM Advisors LLC increased its stake in salesforce.com by 3.4% in the first quarter.
+GWM Advisors LLC now owns 17,637 shares of the CRM provider’s stock worth $3,736,000 after purchasing an additional 586 shares during the period.
+Ascent Wealth Partners LLC lifted its position in shares of salesforce.com by 3.1% during the first quarter.
+Ascent Wealth Partners LLC now owns 8,094 shares of the CRM provider’s stock worth $1,714,000 after purchasing an additional 240 shares during the last quarter.
+Finally, Caliber Wealth Management LLC boosted its stake in shares of salesforce.com by 10.5% during the first quarter.
+Caliber Wealth Management LLC now owns 7,324 shares of the CRM provider’s stock valued at $1,552,000 after purchasing an additional 695 shares during the period.
+69.98% of the stock is owned by institutional investors and hedge funds.

 salesforce.com, inc. engages in the design and development of cloud-based enterprise software for customer relationship management.
 Its solutions include sales force automation, customer service and support, marketing automation, digital commerce, community management, collaboration, industry-specific solutions, and salesforce platform.